-CONGRATULATIONS ON HAVING A LIVE IN CARER
+CONGRATULATIONS ON HAVING A LIVE-IN CARER

 We believe in the work of our industry and take pride in its delivery.
-Our 30 years' experience lends to an unwavering faith in our ability to provide a safe and secure care service, which is individually tailored and champions independence.
+Our 30 years' experience lends to an unwavering faith in our ability to provide a safe and secure care service, which champions independence and is as individual as you are.

-We recognise that many people new to having live in care may feel concerned about how the relationship between them and their carer works, more specifically they want to know how the domestic arrangements will work.
+We recognise that many people new to having live-in care may feel concerned about how the relationship between them and their carer will work; more specifically they want to know how the domestic arrangements will work.

-This whitepaper is designed to offer guidance and assist your journey through the live in care service, smoothing the path and addressing some of the unspoken concerns that you may have with regards to taking on a live in carer.
+This guidance resource is designed to offer insight and assist your journey through the live-in care service, smoothing the path and addressing some of the unspoken concerns that you may have with regards to taking on a live-in carer.